 Together, women are healthier and stronger.
 They make their voices and opinions heard.
 They question unspoken beliefs and norms that hold women back.
 They have the power to transform our world.

-In a rural village in Parwan, Afghanistan, Sweta is getting ready to enroll in our training program.
+In a rural village in Afghanistan*, Sweta is getting ready to enroll in our training program.
 Follow her journey over the next year as she begins to create a new future for herself.

 Sweta walks into the sunny classroom for the first time.
 There she meets her social empowerment trainer, Fadoua, who will be with her for the next year.
 As she takes a seat, Sweta joins a circle of 24 other women from her community – her classmates and soon-to-be friends.